teisdbr/winlibrs-docs-test/faq.md

 1. Does the Flat File have a Header and Footer Segment?
    * These are required Segments no matter if you're submitting 0 Incidents or 1000.
-2. Are there blank lines between each of your segments?
+2. Are there blank lines between, before, or after each of your segments?
    * There shouldn't be.
 Take a look at the examples below.
 3. Does the Flat File have padding to make each line 150 characters long?
    * Open it up in a Text Editor (Sublime Text, for instance) and verify that all the lines are the same length and the last selectable character is character number 151.
 Since the line starts on character 1 rather than character 0, being on character 151 means that you have 150 characters to the left of your cursor.